 Understanding Premium Pricing

-The time value, also called the extrinsic value, is determined by the amount of time until the option expires.
-The longer the period of time until the option expires, the more the time value will increase the value and amount of the premium.
-An option with an expiry date that is a year away will have a greater time value than one that expires in 90 days.
+The time value, or extrinsic value, is determined by the amount of time left until the option expires.
+The longer the time until expiration, the higher the time value of the premium.

 Using Option Premiums